chkp-rolandop/cloudguard-sns-s3/README.md

 # cloudguard-sns-s3

 This is a lambda function made to transfer SNS messages to s3.

 ## Usage:

 Update the relevant fields in the IAM role and python file.
+Your Trigger for the lambda should be set to an SNS Topic.

 ### lambda-sns-to-s3.py